Comin' Thru

 Comin' Thru is the seventh album by American psychedelic rock band Quicksilver Messenger Service.
-It is generally regarded as their weakest effort, and more or less marked the end of Quicksilver as anything other than a part-time band.
+The album is marked by the debut of a horn section, while Chuck Steaks replaced Mark Naftalin on keyboards.
+Dino Valenti's songs dominate as they had on the last three albums, with his tune "Mojo" having appeared in their live setlist since 1970.
+It is generally regarded as their weakest effort, failing to chart higher than #134 and more or less marked the end of Quicksilver as anything other than a part-time band.